Qumulo/getting-started-guide/gold-tier-hardware-servicing-guide/getting-started/creating-configuring-cluster.md

 ---

 ## Step 1: Boot by Using the Qumulo Core USB Drive Installer
+1. Insert a USB drive with the [Qumulo Core installer](creating-usb-drive-installer.html) into an available port and power on the node.

-1. When the node powers on and begins to boot, enter the boot menu.
+1. When the node begins to boot, enter the boot menu.

    {% include note.html content="The boot setting is persistent: When you boot from a USB drive once, the node continues to boot from the USB drive.
 After you finish installing Qumulo Core, remove the USB drive from the node." %}